LorenzoFasolino/SmartEnvironment/README.md

 * <b>Nuclio functions</b>:
   * <b>light</b> is triggred by message on topic "iot/sensors/light", when message arrive, it publish a message on topic "iot/devices/brightness" to signal the right brightness to be set
   * <b>temperature</b> is triggred by message on topic "iot/sensors/temperature", when message arrive, it publish a message on topic "iot/devices/color" to signal the right color to be set.
 If temperature if too high an IFTT applet if trggered by REST API for send an alert e-mail
-  * <b>monitor</b> If humidity if too high an IFTT applet if trggered by REST API for send an alert e-mail
+  * <b>monitor</b> If the humidity if too high an IFTT applet if trggered by REST API for send an alert e-mail

 <br><br>

 ## Prerequisites
 - OS:
-    - Ubuntu 18.04 LTS
+    - Ubuntu 21.04
 - Software:
     - Docker and Docker Compose (Application containers engine)
     - Nuclio (Serverless computing provider)